 Web store management can be time-consuming and difficult to do, and it is more so when you’re operating both online and offline.
 Hence, automation is necessary to carry out operations in an efficient and organized manner.
 Automation can also be the key to reduce errors in the data entry process.
 An appropriate tool to ease the management process is Quickbooks POS.
 It can help in the easy maintenance of data across all sales channels.
 Through this automation, inventory management happens in real-time and customers’ shopping experience improves significantly.

 The data that is being imported from Shopify into Quickbooks is critical and it must be done accurately to avoid any losses.
-It gets even easier for the retailers if they have a cloud-based platform that can seamlessly migrate data into Quickbooks, be it from Shopify or physical store.
-That cloud-based platform can act as a middleware that facilitates eCommerce integration between Quickbooks Point of Sales (PoS) and various online channels, such as Shopify, Amazon, eBay, etc. The platform enables you to expand beyond the limits of your physical stores as it allows easy management of inventory and eCommerce platforms.
+It gets even easier for the retailers if they have a cloud-based platform that can seamlessly migrate data into Quickbooks, be it from Shopify or a physical store.
+That cloud-based system can act as a middleware that facilitates eCommerce integration between Quickbooks Point of Sales (PoS) and various online channels, such as Shopify, Amazon, eBay, etc. The platform enables you to expand beyond the limits of your physical stores as it allows easy management of inventory and eCommerce platforms.

 How COVID-19 is making retailers go online